 Every clinician knows the balance between doing meaningful work and meeting financial expectations can be tough.
 Traditional salary models often limit growth and flexibility, leaving many professionals feeling overworked and underrecognized.

-Variable compensation offers a different path that rewards skill, effort, and impact in real time.
-For employees, it can be a game-changer for both professional fulfillment and financial freedom.
-73% of clinicians surveyed in The Clinician Transition cited insufficient salary as a reason they were transitioning out of traditional care.
+Variable compensation offers a fundamentally different approach rooted in performance-based incentive structures that reward clinical skill, effort, and patient impact in real time.
+For rehabilitation employees, it represents a meaningful shift in both professional fulfillment and financial freedom.
+According to The Clinician Transition Report, 73% of clinicians surveyed cited insufficient salary as a reason they were transitioning out of traditional care.
+That finding underscores a critical workforce reality: the traditional fixed-salary model is failing a significant majority of rehab clinicians.

 But, switching to a payment model other than a traditional salary can be overwhelming, especially if your staff has never done it before.
-Here are 5 real benefits your employees can expect to see from adopting a variable compensation model:
+Here are 5 evidence-based benefits your employees can expect to see from adopting a variable compensation model.

 A variable model gives clinicians great control over their schedules.
 Because pay is linked to the patients treated and the revenue generated, there’s room to structure the workday around what makes sense for both patients and providers.